Wanted posters also make for a great first Wixie project, because:

 Accessing Wanted Poster templates

-Teachers can search the Activities tab for Wanted Poster activities and then assign them to students in their classroom.
+Teachers can search the Activities tab for Wanted Poster templates and then assign them to students in their classroom.
 However, Wanted Posters make a great first Wixie project because templates can be accessed by students without teachers having to know how to search for activities and assign them.

 All About Me Wanted Posters

-At the beginning of the school year, students can create "All About Me" wanted posters to share a bit about themselves to introduce themselves to their classmates and teacher.
+At the beginning of the school year, students can create "All About Me" Wanted posters to share a bit about themselves to introduce themselves to their classmates and teacher.
 There are obvious features like physical appearance, but other entries like unusual features, typical clothing and activities, and identifying habits can help students get to know one another better.

 Creating to Demonstrate Comprehension